- What’s included in your gross income?

 Calculating your monthly gross income is fairly simple.
 But the calculation will differ based on whether you earn an annual salary or if you’re paid hourly.
 Let’s take a look at both.

-Calculating monthly gross income with an annual salary
+Calculating monthly gross income for salaried employees

-Calculating monthly gross income with an hourly rate
+Calculating monthly gross income for hourly employees

 Calculating your monthly gross income with an hourly wage is a bit more difficult, but fortunately not too math-intensive for your basic calculator.
 To calculate your gross monthly income, you’ll have to go through three steps: